HPI-Information-Systems/Sawfish/REPRODUCIBILITY_INSTRUCTIONS.md

 The repository uses Git LFS for the datasets.
 Therefore, ensure that you have installed Git LFS.
 You can download it [here](https://git-lfs.com/).

 Ensure the LFS file has been downloaded correctly by checking the size of `datasets/SawfishDatasets.zip`.
 It might be necessary to execute `git lfs pull` yourself.
 You do not need to extract the ZIP file, this will be handled automatically later.
+In case there is a rate limit error for LFS, you can download the datasets from [here](https://my.hidrive.com/lnk/K9TA6QHaR).
+Simply place the zip in the `datasets` directory.

 We do not require any special hardware, but we use a main memory threshold of 32GB for the largest dataset.